haxmeister/e-go/doc/boot.conf.5.rst

 *boot*, *color*, *default*, *grub*, *grub-legacy*, *lilo*, *serial*

 In addition, other sections can be created.
 Any sections with non-builtin names are recognized as boot entry definitions.
-For example, the sections *"Funtoo Linux"* and *"Funtoo Linux genkernel"* define boot entries.
+For example, the sections *"LiGurOS Linux"* and *"LiGurOS Linux genkernel"* define boot entries.
 Due to */etc/boot.conf*'s wildcard support, a single boot entry section in the configuration file may generate multiple actual boot entries for the boot loader, depending on how many matches are found.
 Wildcard support will be